Presage-Security/SmartSpectra-Android-App/README.md

 ### Code changes

-Then add `com.presagetech.smartspectra.core.button.SmartSpectraButton` into your activity.
+Then add `com.presagetech.smartspectra.SmartSpectraButton` into your activity.

 SmartSpectraButton has two methods:
 * `.setApiKey(String)` - which expects you to provide your api key before using the button,